NajaAFonseca/yeaaa/_posts/2023-04-24-lesson1notes.md

 **What is the main difference between relational and non-relational databases?**

-A. Relational databases are only used for structured data, while non-relational databases are only used for unstructured data.
+A. Relational databases are only used for structured data, while non-relational databases are only used for unstructured data. <br>
-B. Relational databases can easily handle high data volumes, while non-relational databases cannot.
+B. Relational databases can easily handle high data volumes, while non-relational databases cannot. <br>
-C. Relational databases are based on tables and use SQL, while non-relational databases are based on collections and use JSON-like documents.
+C. Relational databases are based on tables and use SQL, while non-relational databases are based on collections and use JSON-like documents. <br>
-D. Relational databases are more expensive than non-relational databases.
+D. Relational databases are more expensive than non-relational databases. <br>

 **My Answer:**